aws/pg_tle/docs/09_datatypes.md

 # Trusted Language Base types

-PostgreSQL provides `CREATE TYPE` command to register a new base type (scalar type) for use in the current database.
-Base type allows you to customized how the data is stored interally and how to converts it from/to an external textual representation.
+PostgreSQL provides [`CREATE TYPE`](https://www.postgresql.org/docs/current/sql-createtype.html) command to register a new base type (scalar type) for use in the current database.
+A base type allows you to customized how the data is stored internally and how to convert it from/to an external textual representation.
 The support functions `input_function` and `output_function` are required.
 The `input_function` converts the type's external textual representation to the internal representation. `output_function` performs the reverse transformation.
 Generally they have to be coded in C or another low-level language.
 Also, you must be a superuser to create a new base type.

 `pg_tle` enables you to build Trusted Language base data types through a set of SQL APIs and use a trusted language to define the support functions.
 This section of the documentation describes the available APIs and provides examples for how to use them to create your own base data types.